 One tip is to watch your diet.
 Some tinnitus sufferers claim that certain foods and drinks can actually increase their tinnitus.
 It is best to eliminate these foods and drinks, which consist of caffeinated drinks, aspirin, salty foods, and alcohol to name a few.

 While you’re cutting out the alcohol, try to stop smoking as well.
 Not only can smoking be dangerous to your lungs, but it can also cause your blood flow to change which can make the ringing in your ears louder than normal.

-You can also slow your blood flow by practicing meditation or extreme relaxation.
+You can also slow your blood flow by practising meditation or extreme relaxation.
 This will help to calm your body down.
 Some forms of meditation and relaxation that you can try to include Tai-chi, yoga, self-hypnosis, and so on.

 If you want to minimize the ringing sounds in your ear, you can opt to listen to soft music or nature sounds to help mask the ringing.
 This can include soft music playing from your radio or the sound of an ocean breeze on a bedside sound generator, and everything in between.

-As you can see, while living with tinnitus can be deafening, there are a number of ways to help reduce your symptoms easily and improve your coping strategies.
+As you can see, while living with tinnitus can be deafening, there are a number of ways to help reduce your symptoms and improve your coping strategies.